richardloxley/smart_meter_to_emoncms/README.md

 ### Other variables ###

-There are some other global variables at the top of the file:
+There are some other variables at the bottom of the file:

 - VOLUME_CORRECTION_FACTOR
 - DEFAULT_CALORIFIC_VALUE